Optimization using MATLAB

 Example on how to model SOCP with YALMIP in MATLAB

-With YALMIP, one can define multiple optimizing variables; hence, YALMIP is more flexible than MATLAB optimization toolbox in that sense.
-The syntax looks precisely like what mathematical formulation looks like.
-Let us first define the parameters of SOCP:
+With YALMIP, one can define multiple optimization variables, making it more flexible than MATLAB’s Optimization Toolbox in that regard.
+The syntax used in YALMIP closely resembles the mathematical formulation of the problem.
+Let’s first define the parameters of the SOCP:

 % Defining parameters to store SOCP parameters